marczaku/104-csharp-oop/4-abstraction/slides/README.md

 dog.Bark();
 ```

 Result: `Unhandled exception.
-System.NullReferenceException: Object reference not set to an instance of an object.`

-This means, when casting, you should always make sure, that the casting was successful:
+System.InvalidCastException: Unable to cast object of type 'Cat' to type 'Dog'.`

+This means, your application will crash, if the `Animal` that you're trying to cast up to inheriting type `Dog` is not a `Dog` but e.g. a `Cat`.

+Is there a way to avoid this?

 ```cs
 Animal animal = new Cat();